r1k0/kigen/README.rst

 or /boot/grub/grub.cfg depending on your GRUB version (in Funtoo, grub-0.97 is known as sys-boot/grub-legacy and grub-1.97 as sys-boot/grub).

-KIGen is a kernel and initramfs builder designed to interface with sys-apps/boot-update and provides a more visible configuration file than genkernel in terms of kernel modules at least.
+KIGen provides a more visible configuration file than genkernel in terms of kernel modules at least.
-KIGen will automagically detect if you are running boot-update (we support Gentoo and Sabayon too) then read your /etc/boot.conf and overwrite your /etc/KIGen.conf configuration in terms of kernel modules only.
+KIGen will automagically detect if you are running boot-update (we support Gentoo and Sabayon too) then read your /etc/boot.conf and overwrite your /etc/kigen.conf configuration in terms of kernel modules only.

 Source code notes